AP3X-Dev/moralis-mcp-server/README-FIXED.md

 A **fully functional** Model Context Protocol (MCP) server that provides access to Moralis Web3 APIs through Claude Desktop and other MCP-compatible clients.

 > **🚀 This is the FIXED version** that resolves all critical issues from the original implementation.
-The server now properly handles JSON-RPC requests and delivers responses via SSE.
+The server now properly handles JSON-RPC requests and delivers responses via SSE using a hybrid approach.

 ## 🎯 What's Fixed

 This version resolves the critical issues identified in the original Moralis MCP Server:

 - ✅ **Fixed tools/list hanging** - Now responds in ~1 second instead of hanging indefinitely
 - ✅ **Fixed SSE response delivery** - JSON-RPC responses now properly sent through SSE stream
 - ✅ **Fixed session management** - Proper session lifecycle and cleanup
 - ✅ **Added comprehensive error handling** - Proper JSON-RPC error responses
 - ✅ **Added request timeouts** - No more infinite hangs